 set of rules for “manifest merger”.
 While the term “manifest merger” is

-still used, in reality, Gradle for Android synthesizes a manifest for your
+still used, in reality, the Android Gradle Plugin synthesizes a manifest for your

 app from a variety of sources, including apps, libraries, and

 files, also varying based upon build types and product flavors.

 This chapter will help to explain a bit more about what is possible what the rules are for the manifest merger process.